 The Affordable Care Act made a number of substantial changes to the way healthcare is financed both by governmental and private insurers.
-For example, the Affordable Care Act requires each medical device manufacturer to pay a sales tax on the medical devices it sells.
-It is unclear at this time when, or if, sales of our LDTs will trigger the medical device tax if the FDA ends its policy of general enforcement discretion and regulates certain LDTs as medical devices, and it is possible that this tax will apply to some or all of our existing tests or tests we may develop in the future.
+For example, the Affordable Care Act requires each medical device manufacturer to pay an excise tax on the medical devices it sells.
+The medical device tax has been suspended through 2019.
+It is unclear at this time when, or if, sales of our LDTs will trigger the medical device tax, and it is possible that this tax will apply to some or all of our existing tests or tests we may develop in the future.
 Additionally, the Affordable Care Act introduces mechanisms to reduce the per capita rate of growth in Medicare spending if expenditures exceed certain targets.
 Any such reductions could affect reimbursement payments for our tests.
 The Affordable Care Act also contains a number of other provisions, including provisions governing enrollment in federal and state healthcare programs, reimbursement matters and fraud and abuse, which we expect will impact our industry and our operations in ways that we cannot currently predict.

 In April 2014, Congress passed PAMA, which included substantial changes to the way in which clinical laboratory services will be paid under Medicare.
 Under PAMA, certain clinical laboratories are required to periodically report to CMS private payor payment rates and volumes for their tests.
 Laboratories that fail to report the required payment information may be subject to substantial civil monetary penalties.
-As required under PAMA, CMS will use the rates and volumes reported by laboratories to develop Medicare payment rates for laboratory tests equal to the volume-weighted median of the private payor payment rates for the tests.
+As required under PAMA, CMS will use the rates and volumes reported by laboratories to develop Medicare payment rates for laboratory tests equal to the volume-weighted median of the private payor payment rates for the tests, effective January 1, 2018.
 The impact of this new payment system on rates for our tests, including any current or future tests we may develop, is uncertain.